Benbros Zebra Toys

 Blue 6-bolt plastic wheels of two sizes with black tyres were attached directly through the base.
 The axles were the round-head rivetted type which Benbros frequently used for plastic wheels.

 Lansing Bagnall trucks were usually painted red so the Zebra Toys Fork Lift was similarly coloured with just the lift rails or guides and internal levers being unpainted.
 Two decals with 'Rapide 2000 Lansing Bagnall' were added to each side of the body and the Lansing Bagnall name was included on both sides of the lift unit.

-The Fork Lift Truck is a very rare model.
-Because of its complexity, it must have been quite expensive to buy in the early 1960's when issued and so although being a fine example of diecast toymaking with good play value, it was probably not a popular toy.
+Both the model and box of the Fork Lift Truck are quite rare.
+It was a complex toy to make and might have been quite expensive to buy in the early 1960's so despite being a good example of diecast toymaking with good play value, it was possibly not a popular toy.